-Nearly a year ago, the lead designer on the Northcote Nature Reserve project, Dean, asked me whether I would be interested in drawing plants from the nature reserve and along the tidal section of the River Crane (the lower reaches that go into the Thames at Isleworth and about 10 minutes from my studio).
-I jumped at the opportunity and couldn’t wait to get started!
+Last year, the lead architect and designer on the Northcote Nature Reserve got in touch to ask whether I would be interested in investigating and responding to plants from the nature reserve and its adjacent tidal section of the River Crane (the lower reaches that go into the Thames at Isleworth and about 10 minutes from my studio).
+This would be a collaboration that could bring another perspective to the growing frame of reference for the nature reserve project.
+I felt this was a great opportunity to locate my practice in an ongoing ecology initiative.
+Planned projects and exhibitions have meant, however, that I have not been able to get started until today.

-I had been making large-scale charcoal drawings of plants that live in the wild, seeking to celebrate the majestic and highlight smaller plants.
+I create large-scale charcoal drawings of plants that live in the wild, seeking to celebrate the majestic and highlight smaller plants.

-The appeal of this project to me is that it would give my work more focus.
-Working at a specific site, where other groups of people are actively working to preserve and improve the natural biodiversity, my drawings would hopefully add another perspective.
+The appeal of this project was that it would give my work a new focus.
+Working at a specific site, where other groups are actively working to preserve and improve the natural ecosystem and its biodiversity, my drawings would bring another perspective and hopefully draw in new audiences.
 Next to Northcote Nature Reserve is a large hut that is planned to be a visitor hub and centre for a physic garden.
-If all goes well, when it opens, my drawings will also be part of the story and exhibited there.
+When it opens, my drawings will also be part of the story and exhibited there.
 The renovation of the building is a separate project to the nature reserve, still in the planning.

 Some background